ai translated

 The fundamental principles are clear:

-Key indicators include:
+The main indicators include:

 MAD: Mean Absolute Deviation

-This indicator aims to determine the deviations between demand and forecast, plan around the error, and correctly size the safety stock, thereby improving forecasting techniques
+This indicator aims to determine the deviations between demand and the forecast, plan around the error, and correctly size the safety stock, thereby improving forecasting techniques

 BIAS: the tendency to deviate from the mean